-Surgical mesh for hernia repairs, urinary incontinence (mid urethral slings) and mesh used for prolapse through the abdominal cavity (sacral colpopexy) remain on the Australian Register for Therapeutic Goods (ARTG) as they have all shown evidence of benefit for the treatment of these conditions.
+Surgical mesh for hernia repairs and urinary incontinence (mid urethral slings) remain on the Australian Register for Therapeutic Goods (ARTG) as they have shown evidence of benefit for the treatment of these conditions.

-Prior to the withdraw by the TGA, many women had these procedures and most women did not suffer complications.
+Prior to the withdraw by the TGA, many women had these procedures, and most women did not suffer complications.
 If you are well, there is no need for concern.
 If you are having complications such as pain, bleeding or discharge then you should consult your doctor.